ryanmio/AI-Ethics-and-Policy/README.md

+> # **Introduction**
+> This repository contains the AI Integration and Experimentation Policy for our agency.
+The policy outlines our approach to the ethical use of AI, promotion of experimentation, protection against data breaches, and more.
+It is designed to guide our employees in their use of AI technologies, particularly Large Language Models (LLMs), in their work.

 # **Agency AI Integration and Experimentation Policy**

 ---

 ## **Ethics and Transparency**

-- Employees are expected to consider and address potential ethical concerns in their use of AI, such as issues of bias, privacy violations, and misuse of personal data.
+- Employees are expected to consider and uphold the highest ethical standards in their use of AI, including ensuring fairness, transparency, and privacy.
 - Any use of AI must comply with our organization's existing data privacy and confidentiality policies to ensure the protection of sensitive information.